google-research-datasets/FunGLUE/README.md

 FunGLUE contains such L1 inspired misspellings in L2 for 7 tasks in the <a href="https://super.gluebenchmark.com/">SuperGLUE benchmark</a>.

+## Schema and description

+### Task: ReCoRD (Reading Comprehension with Commonsense Reasoning)

+Due to concerns regarding crawled content in the ReCoRD data, we only release pairs of clean and corresponding misspelt words in a csv along with query ids and word indices.
+  1. Query ID - ID for the query in the original ReCoRD dataset
+  2. Word Position - Integer index (starting at 0) indicating the position of the word to be misspelt.
+The index is computed by splitting the query by space.
+  3. Original Word - The original word at this position in the query in ReCoRD
+  4. Misspelt Word - The replacement misspelt word to replace the original word for FunGLUE

+### Task: MultiRC (Multi-Sentence Reading Comprehension)

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── passage: (dict) the passage of this example.
+           ├── text: (string) the passage text.
+           └── questions: (list) of questions for the given text.
+	     Each question has the following structure.
+              ├── idx: (integer) the question ID
+     	      └── question: (string) question text.
+     	      └── answers: (list) answers to the given question.
+		Each answer has the following structure.
+            	├── idx: (integer) the answer ID
+     	    	├── text: (string) answer text
+     	    	├── label: (integer) 1/0 indicating if the answer is correct.

+### Task: WiC (Words in Context)

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── label: (integer) 0/1 indicating if the highlighted word has the same meaning in the two sentences.
+     ├── sentence1: (string) Text of the first sentence.
+     ├── sentence2: (string) Text of the second sentence.
+     ├── word: (string) Text of the highlighted word, common between the two sentences.

+### Task: RTE (Recognizing Textual Entailment)

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── label: (integer) 0/1 indicating if the hypothesis is entailed from the premise.
+     ├── hypothesis: (string) Text of the hypothesis.
+     ├── premise: (string) Text of the premise.

+### Task: COPA (Choice of Plausible Alternatives)

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── label: (integer) 0/1 indicating which of choice1 (label 0) or choice2 (label 1) is plausible given the premise and the question.
+     ├── premise: (string) Text of the premise.
+     ├── question: (string) Text of the question.
+One of “effect/cause” ├── choice1: (string) Text of choice1 in response to the premise and the question.
+     ├── choice2: (string) Text of choice2 in response to the premise and the question.

+### Task: CB (CommitmentBank)

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── label: (integer) 0/1 indicating if the hypothesis follows the premise.
+     ├── premise: (string) Text of the premise.
+     ├── hypothesis: (string) Text of the hypothesis.

+### Task: BoolQ

+Each JSON line has the following structure.
+     ├── idx: (integer) the example ID.
+     ├── label: (integer) 0/1 indicating a boolean response to the given question in the context of the passage.
+     ├── passage: (string) Text of the passage.
+     ├── question: (string) Text of the question.

 More details about how the dataset is created can be found in our paper <a href="https://aclanthology.org/2023.acl-long.145/">Bi-Phone: Modeling Inter Language Phonetic Influences in Text</a>.

 # Cite